GPU-accelerated LISA parameter estimation with full time domain response: Introduction

-While the transfer function formalism shows promising results, it relies on several assumptions, like the equal arms configuration, which need to be validated against a more general formalism.
+While the transfer function formalism shows promising results, it relies on several assumptions, like the equal-arms configuration, which need to be validated against a more general formalism.
 The time domain approach can incorporate more realistic LISA configurations, providing a means to evaluate the robustness of the Fourier domain method.
 In this study, we take the first step in this direction by enabling the possibility of performing full LISA parameter estimation (PE) using time domain waveforms and responses.
 This is achieved by substantially reducing the computational cost of the likelihood evaluations for time domain signals.

-To achieve this, we will exploit the parallelization capabilities of phenomenological waveform models and employ a new implementation of the \textsc{IMRPhenomT} family \cite{phenomt, phenomthm, phenomtphm} with GPU support, as well as the LISA response.
+To achieve this, we will exploit the parallelization capabilities of phenomenological waveform models and employ a new implementation of the \textsc{IMRPhenomT} family \cite{phenomt, phenomthm, phenomtphm} and the LISA response with GPU support.
 We will conduct a series of signal injections, including aligned-spin and precessing systems with subdominant harmonics, to examine the accuracy with which LISA can recover source parameters.
-Additionally, we will investigate the influence of subdominant harmonics in the waveforms, the impact of omitting certain TDI channels, and the effect of using different TDI generations.
+Additionally, we will investigate the influence of subdominant harmonics in the waveforms, the impact of unequal-arms orbits, the consequences of omitting certain TDI channels and the use of different TDI generations.
 These studies will provide key insights into the accuracy and efficiency of LISA parameter estimation methods.